anejatanu34/PGM/CRF-POS_NER/README.md

 # How to run

-Make sure you have MALLET installed first.if not refer [here](http://mallet.cs.umass.edu/download.php)
+Make sure you have MALLET installed first if not refer [here](http://mallet.cs.umass.edu/download.php)

 To execute code Run command